2bndy5/CircuitPython_Cirque_Pinnacle/docs/api.rst

 PinnacleTouch
 -------------

+.. |dr_pin_parameter| replace:: The input pin connected to the Pinnacle ASIC's "Data
+      Ready" pin.
+If this parameter is not specified, then the SW_DR (software data ready) flag of the STATUS register is used to detirmine if the data being reported is new.

+.. |dr_pin_note| replace:: This parameter must be specified if your application is going to use the
+      Pinnacle ASIC's :attr:`~circuitpython_cirque_pinnacle.glidepoint.ANYMEAS`
+      mode (a rather experimental measuring of raw ADC values).

 Constructor
 *************************

    .. autoclass:: circuitpython_cirque_pinnacle.glidepoint.PinnacleTouch
       :no-members:

-      :param ~microcontroller.Pin dr_pin: The input pin connected to the Pinnacle ASIC's "Data Ready" pin.
-If this parameter is not specified, then the SW_DR (software data ready) flag of the STATUS register is used to detirmine if the data being reported is new.

-         .. important:: This parameter must be specified if your application is going to use the Pinnacle ASIC's :attr:`~circuitpython_cirque_pinnacle.glidepoint.ANYMEAS`
-            mode (a rather experimental measuring of raw ADC values).
+      :param ~microcontroller.Pin dr_pin: |dr_pin_parameter|

+         .. important:: |dr_pin_note|

 data_mode
 *************************